-Virtual Private Networks (VPNs) are becoming increasingly popular amongst hardcore web users, paranoid torrent abusers, and general internet users who want to feel a little bit safer online.
-There are plenty of VPN providers out there, all offering something a little different, so it’s important to know exactly what you need for your typical internet use.
+Virtual Private Networks (VPNs) are becoming increasingly popular among the hardcore web users, paranoid torrent abusers, and general internet users who want to feel a little bit safer online.
+There are plenty of VPN providers out there, all offering something a little different, so it’s important to know exactly what you need for your specific internet use.

 Every user will have different requirements when it comes to choosing a VPN.
-If you’re accessing highly sensitive corporate data then you’ll need a different VPN to someone who simply wants to access a streaming service that blocks access from their physical location.
+If you’re accessing highly sensitive corporate data, then you’ll need a different VPN than someone who simply wants to access a streaming service that is inaccessible from their physical location.
 So you’ll want to know how to choose a VPN.

-What else do I consider when selecting a VPN?
+4. What else do I consider when I choose a VPN?

 Check out our VPN reviews for all the information you need to make an informed decision about which VPN service best suits your needs.